Complex Regional Pain Syndrome

 What is complex regional pain syndrome?

-Complex regional pain syndrome is severe pain that may occur after an injury.
-It usually affects an arm or a leg, but it can occur in other areas of the body also.
-In rare cases, the syndrome develops after surgery, heart attack, stroke or other medical problem.
-Often, the pain is described as a burning feeling and is much worse than expected for the injury.
+Complex regional pain syndrome (CRPS) is a chronic pain condition.
+It can occur after an injury.
+It usually affects an arm or a leg.
+It can also occur in other areas of the body.
+In rare cases, the syndrome develops after surgery, heart attack, or other medical problem.
+Often, the pain is described as a burning feeling.
+It is much worse than expected for the injury.
 Your healthcare provider may also call this condition reflex sympathetic dystrophy or causalgia.
-The cause of the syndrome is not known.

 What are the symptoms of complex regional pain syndrome?